gregorymostizky/management-tips/README.md

   > Absence of trust - are people comfortable with sharing their mistakes and vulnerabilities with the group?
 Typically a result of a culture that emphasizes punishing for mistakes rather than viewing issues as opportunities to improve.

-  > Fear of Conflict -
+  > Fear of Conflict - the ultimate passive aggressive behavior, are people agreeing in words, but then not following through with actions?
+If that happens, you need to examine why people prefer not to engage in constructive conflict.
+Is it fear of reprecussions?
+Specific toxic individuals?
+Lack of conflict resolution skills?
+Disagreements becoming personal?
+Any number of things could cause this, and the important idea is to make sure to address all of these barriers to enable fearless discussion.
+Key phrase - it's not important who is right, as long as the right thing is done.

-  > Lack of Commitment
+  > Lack of Commitment - sort of related to previous point, commitment in words but not in actions.

-  > Avoidance of accountability -
+  > Avoidance of accountability - both shifting the blame, as well as not holding peers to higher standards.

-  > Inattention to results -
+  > Inattention to results - focusing on personal success / reputation / goals at the team's expense.